 Key Takeaways

-- The Star of David, or Magen David, is one of the most widely recognized symbols of Judaism and Jewish identity.
+- The Star of David, also known as the Magen David or Shield of David, is one of the most widely recognized Jewish symbols.

-- Historically, it served different purposes before becoming a mainstream Jewish emblem in the 19th century.
+- Historically, it served different purposes before becoming a mainstream emblem of Judaism in the 19th century.

-- The symbol embodies spiritual themes such as divine protection, the connection between the human and the divine, and unity within duality.
+- The symbolism of the Star of David embodies spiritual themes such as divine protection, the connection between the human and the divine, and unity within duality.

 What is the Star of David?